skilld-labs/trino-odbc/docs/markdown/setup/microsoft-excel.md

 # MacOS

 ## Prerequisites
-Before you get started, [configure the Amazon Timestream ODBC driver DSN](macOS-dsn-configuration.md) by using the iODBC Driver Manager or editing `odbcinst.ini` file.
+Before you get started, [configure the Amazon Trino ODBC driver DSN](macOS-dsn-configuration.md) by using the iODBC Driver Manager or editing `odbcinst.ini` file.

 ## Connecting to an ODBC data source